 c:\temp\extraoutlook.exe “c:\program files\microsoft office\office 14\outlook.exe” /profile “w7h”

 It works for Outlook 2003, 2007, and 2010, on Windows XP, Vista, and 7.
-Obviously, you can create shortcuts with this command to make your life even easier.
+Obviously, you can create shortcuts for this command to make your life even easier.